csteach424/source/Readme.md

 ### Source

-This repository includes source code examples developed for COMP 424.
+This repository includes source code examples and demos developed for COMP 424.